rudolfgrauberger/prox-web-client/README.md

 docker-compose -f docker-compose-web-client.yml up
 ```

 Starts a Docker container based on the compose file and the image.
-A Docker network named `ptb` is required for the communication between services:
+A Docker network named `prox` is required for the communication between services:

 ```
-docker network create ptb
+docker network create prox
 ```

 ### Development server